awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q4\.
 What can I do to minimize complaints?<a name="cm-q4"></a>

-First, be sure that you monitor the complaints that Amazon SES can notify you about, which are complaints that Amazon SES receives through feedback loops \(see the [Amazon SES Complaints Through Feedback Loops FAQ](#cm-feedback-loop)\)\.
+First, be sure that you monitor the complaints that Amazon SES can notify you about, which are complaints that Amazon SES receives through feedback loops \(see the [Amazon SES complaints through feedback loops FAQ](#cm-feedback-loop)\)\.
 Then follow these guidelines:
 + Do not buy, rent, or share email addresses\.
 Use only addresses that specifically requested your mail\.
 + Use double opt\-in to sign up new users\.
 That is, when users sign up, send them a confirmation email that they need to click before receiving any additional mail\.
 This prevents people from signing up other people as well as accidental sign\-ups\.
 + Monitor engagement with the mail you send and stop sending to recipients who don't open or click your messages\.